AnaFilipaMartelo/Challenge14/README.md

 <img src="Images/cumulative_returns_plot_baseline.png" alt="Baseline Plot" width="400" height="300">

-The strategy returns outperform the actual returns until 2016.
-Then it starts underperforming, and it does so consistently.
-It indicates that your trading strategy hasn't been as successful as simply holding the asset.
-This suggest that our strategy needs further refinement.
+The strategy returns underperforms the actual returns between the third quarter of 2017 until the third quarter of 2018.
+Then it starts outperforming, and it does so consistently.
+The underperformance during the initial period could be due to the trading algorithm adapting to new market conditions.
+It might take time for the model to adjust its signals to align with the changing behavior of the asset.
+Also, the period of underperformance could coincide with overfitting or over-optimization of the strategy to specific historical data.
+The strategy might have been tailored too closely to the historical data during that period, leading to poor performance on new data.

 - First refinement was increasing the training window as follows: